alwaysdata/documentation/src/content/en/docs/emails/use-an-email-address/index.md

   order: 2
 ---

 You can access your emails in a number of ways.
-Here are two most used.
+Here are the  two most common ones.

 ## Email client